aroberge/reeborg-world-creation/appendices/python-code-pre-processing-the-gory-details.md

 exec(Pre + program + Post, globals_)
 ```

-Once again, frames are recorded and playback is done using Javascript's `setTimeout`.
+Once again, frames are recorded and playback is done using JavaScript's `setTimeout`.

 The function `transform()` scans the user's code as a string \(i.e. it does not evaluate its validity\) and replace any instance of